|Nutrition Facts (per serving)|

 Cut several small slits in the top of the pie to allow steam to escape.

 Bake the pie for 15 minutes and then place a pie shield or foil ring around the edge to prevent over-browning.
-Bake for about 15 minutes longer, or until the crust is golden brown.

-Store leftovers, covered, in the refrigerator for up to 3 days.
+- Store leftovers, covered, in the refrigerator for up to 3 days.

-Buttery round crackers may be used instead of Ritz crackers.
+- Buttery round crackers may be used instead of Ritz crackers.

-Chocolate-Pecan Mock Apple Pie: Sprinkle 1/2 cup of chopped pecans (or walnuts) and 1/2 cup of semisweet chocolate chips or chunks over the cracker crumbs before adding the syrup mixture.
+- Chocolate-Pecan Mock Apple Pie: Sprinkle 1/2 cup of chopped pecans (or walnuts) and 1/2 cup of semisweet chocolate chips or chunks over the cracker crumbs before adding the syrup mixture.

-Mock Apple Pie With Crumb Topping: Omit the top crust and egg wash.
-In a bowl, combine 1 cup of crushed Ritz crackers with 1/2 cup of brown sugar, 1/2 cup of ground cinnamon, and 6 tablespoons of melted butter.
+- Mock Apple Pie With Crumb Topping: Omit the top crust and egg wash.
+In a bowl, combine 1 cup of crushed Ritz crackers with 1/2 cup of brown sugar, 1/2 teaspoon of ground cinnamon, and 6 tablespoons of melted butter.
 Mix thoroughly and sprinkle over the pie filling.
 Bake at 400 F for 15 minutes; reduce the oven temperature to 350 F and bake for about 20 minutes longer, or until the pastry is golden brown.
 Cool and serve with whipped cream or whipped topping.